-Roles and Contexts in Counselling Psychology provides discussions of typical contexts that counselling psychologists work within, providing a snapshot of the â€˜day jobâ€™. ã€€
+Roles and Contexts in Counselling Psychology looks at the different contexts that counselling psychologists typically work within, offering a snapshot of the â€˜day jobâ€™. ã€€

-The book is an essential resource for undergraduate psychology and counselling students, trainee clinical or counselling psychologists as well as qualified practitioners.
+The book is an essential resource for undergraduate psychology and counselling students and trainee clinical or counselling psychologists, as well as qualified practitioners.

 Table of Contents

 Mark Bradley is a registered practitioner psychologist working in independent private practice.
-He has worked with children and their families for 25 years and is experienced in working as an expert witness in family courts.
+He has worked with children and their families for 25 years and has substantial experience as an expert witness in family courts.
 His main area of expertise is in safeguarding and the effects of trauma on child development.

 This book is an important collection which will be of use not only to counselling psychologists but also to many others in the field of mental health and humanã€€well-being.
 Counselling psychology is all too often considered to be simply counselling and, while that can form an invaluable part of the work, consists of very much more.
 This book eloquently highlights many of the other domains and endeavours which the profession works within.